 Laboratory designed to complement material presented in ANSC 364.
 Emphasis will be placed on common behavioral tests; designing, conducting and analyzing a small research project; and clicker training chickens.
-[Fall] Applied Learning- Research [1 credits] [2 contact hour(s)]
+Prerequisites: ANSC 142 or ANSC 163 or ANSC 222 and Jr/Sr status or permission of the instructor.
+Co-requisite: ANSC 364 [Fall] Applied Learning-Research [1 credits] [2 contact hour(s)]